staycation-colorado-springs

 Which part of town should I stay in?

 Much of the touristy stuff is in the southwest part of town, so if you want to stay close to where you’ll be doing things, I’d recommend looking for lodging in the south-ish part of town.
-Traffic is not really a major problem in Colorado Springs, so even if you don’t stay near the activities you’ll be doing, it doesn’t take too long to get around as long as you avoid Interstate 25 at rush hour.
+Traffic is not really a major problem in Colorado Springs, so even if you don’t stay near the activities you’ll be doing, it doesn’t take too long to get around as long as you avoid Interstate 25 at rush hour (maybe 4:30 to 6 PM or so).

 Suggestions For Camping